 - the Basilica of Notre-Dame de la Garde,

 St Tropez – Cannes

 St Tropez and Cannes are two very picturesque towns on the Cote d’Azur.
-The former is famous for its elegant and colorful port and the latter by the Film Festival.
+The former is famous for its elegant and colorful port and the latter for the Film Festival.

 In Cannes, tour the pier, the bay, the district of Le Suquet, and the Promenade de la Croisette.

 Both cities are fine to visit, they’re pretty, although I honestly don’t think I’ll come back.
-France has much more interesting places from my point of view.
+France has many more interesting places from my point of view.